trueskawka/getting_and_cleaning_data_course_project/README.md

 (available also at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-2. Read the main text files for test and training subjects into R, meaning all files from train and test directories, but not from subdirectories, and column file names from the main directory (features.txt & activity_labels.txt).
+2. Read the main text files for test and training subjects into R, meaning all files from train and test directories, but not from subdirectories, and files with column names from the main directory (features.txt & activity_labels.txt).

 3. Create one big dataset (merge test and training files).